 As stated previously, the pit bull isn’t the only dog breed that has a reputation for turning on its owner.
 The German Shepherd, which has served as a military dog and a police dog, has unfairly earned that description as well.
 However, this is unfounded, just as it is unfounded in previous rumors about the Doberman Pinscher and the pit bull.

 Dogs do not do things “just because.”
-They do not turn on their owners without reason.
+When a dog attacks its owner, it is not without reason.
 This doesn’t mean that a dog has been abused.
 Dogs usually give their owners multiple signals that something is amiss, and owners must be aware, too.

 Aggression is most instances is a symptom of something much deeper.
 Aggression can manifest if a dog has not been socialized properly, or if they have been handled improperly.
-Plus, sometimes the owner can misread behavior as aggressive when it is truly not.
+Plus, sometimes the dog owners can misread behavior as aggressive when it is truly not.

 Where did the nanny dog myth come from?